 - Combine dry and wet ingredients.
 Add dry ingredients in with wet ingredients and gently stir until mostly combined.
 Do NOT over mix!

 - Fill loaf pan and bake.
-Pour batter into the prepared loaf pan and bake bread for 50 to 60 minutes at 350ºF and until golden brown and toothpick inserted comes out clean or with just a few moist crumbs.
-(I recommend loosely covering the bread with aluminum foil about halfway through baking to prevent too much browning on top.)
+Pour batter into the prepared 8×4-inch (or 9×5-inch) loaf pan and bake bread for 50 to 60 minutes at 350ºF and until golden brown and toothpick inserted comes out clean or with just a few moist crumbs.
+(Loosely cover with aluminum foil about halfway through baking to prevent too much browning on top.)

 - Cool bread and serve.
 Allow bread to cool in the loaf pan, on a wire rack, for about 20 minutes.
 Remove bread from pan, and cool completely (or almost completely) before slicing and enjoying.
 Enjoy with a smear of butter, jam or a drizzle of honey!

-This recipe is SO easy to make, but here are a few tips to make sure your bread bakes up perfect every time!
+This recipe is SO easy to make, but here are a few tips to make sure it bakes up perfect every time!

 - Shredded zucchini.
 You don’t need to squeeze the zucchini dry before adding it to the batter.
 The moisture in the zucchini will keep the bread nice and moist.